2graphic/sinap-ide/README.md

 > Note: There are some combinations of these such as `npm run build:start`, `npm run build:watch:start`, `npm run clean`, etc...
 Refer to `package.json` for a list of all available scripts.

+> Note: when you first clone this repository, make sure to checkout the submodules if you want access to the plugins we develop with:

+    $ git submodule init
+    $ git submodule update

 ### System Dependencies

 You must have a version of npm >= 4.2 and a version of node >= 6.9.1.